jugal-chauhan04/DataFlowIQ/README.md

   - Payment failure rates

-# About DataFlowIQ
+# About SRC Analytics

-DataFlowIQ is a fictional SaaS company that provides a cloud-based productivity suite for small and mid-sized businesses.
+SRC Analytics is a fictional SaaS company that provides a cloud-based productivity suite for small and mid-sized businesses.
 Its core mission is to help teams automate workflows, analyze performance, and collaborate effectively.
 They have three products:

-1. AutomateIQ - Lets users connects apps (Slack, Gmail, Hubspot, Salesforce, etc.) and automate repetitive tasks.
+1. AutomateSRC - Lets users connects apps (Slack, Gmail, Hubspot, Salesforce, etc.) and automate repetitive tasks.
-2. TeamCollab - A project management and team collaboration hub.
+2. CollabSRC - A project management and team collaboration hub.
-3. InsightIQ - Provides dashboards, data connectors, and reports for sales, marketing, and finance teams.
+3. InsightSRC - Provides dashboards, data connectors, and reports for sales, marketing, and finance teams.

 All three products have three subscription tiers - Free, Pro, and Premium.